Set-valued shortfall and divergence risk measures: Proofs and technical remarks

-\begin{proof}[Proof of Proposition~\ref{srm-simple-dual}] Note that $m\mapsto\mathbb{E}\sqb{\ell(-X-m)}$ is a proper convex function on $\R$.
-Hence, by Definition~\ref{srm-def}, $\rho_{\ell}(X)$ is the value of a convex minimization problem.
-The corresponding Lagrangian dual objective function $h_{X}$ is given by
+\begin{proof}[Proof of Proposition~\ref{srm-simple-dual}] Note that $s\mapsto\E\sqb{\ell(-X-s)}$ is a proper convex function on $\R$.
+Hence, by Definition~\ref{srm-def}, $\rho_{\ell}(X)$ is the optimal value of a convex minimization problem.
+The corresponding Lagrangian dual objective function $h$ on $\R_+$ is given by